An Accessible Experience

 Automatic Doors are located at the entrances to the Nature Exploration Center and Nature Research Center.
 There are automatic doors on the second floor bridge that connects the two buildings.
 Visitors are cautioned there are currently no automatic doors on the third floor bridge that connects the two buildings.

 Accessible Seating is available in the SECU Daily Planet Theater and WRAL 3D Theater for visitors using scooters or wheelchairs.

 VISITORS WITH YOUNG CHILDREN

-Strollers are available for free at both Information Desks with a form of identification.
+Strollers are available to checkout for free at both Information Desks.

 Baby Changing Stations are located in all public and single-use restrooms in the Nature Exploration Center.
 In the Nature Research Center, they are located on the first, second, and third floor women’s public restrooms and first floor men’s public restroom.

 Nursing Room is located on the first floor of the Nature Exploration Center.

 Adult Changing Table is located on the 1st floor of the Nature Exploration Center.